xAfterLife/BFR/README.md

 # BFR

-## Introduction

-BFR is an PoC or the Start of the Official Brave Frontier Re:Coded Server-API
+BFR is an PoC or the Start of the Fan-Made Brave Frontier Re:Coded Server-API

 ## Prioritization